-- 4.8.
-The overall programme approach is reviewed and approved by the County Council each year at its budget setting meeting and the Financial Regulations (Financial Regulation B, paragraphs 2.2 - 2.4) set out the associated governance arrangements. - 4.9.
-Options appraisals are based on the HM Treasury Green Book five-case business case model, adapted to meet local requirements1.
-All business cases and project changes are reviewed at the officer Capital Programme Board meetings before being recommended to the relevant decision-maker for approval. - 4.10.
-The Capital Programme is monitored as part of the Performance and Resources Report developed to support and monitor delivery of the Council Plan.
+- and project changes are reviewed at the officer Capital Programme Board meetings before being recommended to the relevant decision-maker for approval. - 4.10.
+The Capital Programme is monitored as part of the Performance and Resources Report and developed to support and monitor delivery of the Council Plan.
 The quarterly reports are presented to the Cabinet and to scrutiny committees.
 The report is also published in the members' Bulletin and linked to the Members' Information Network database.
 Oversight of programme performance management is part of the core business of the Executive Leadership Team and the Cabinet.
 These forums and individual scrutiny committees may also consider individual projects to monitor outcomes.